alanminko/iwls2023-ls-contest/README.md

 ### Winners

-Please refer to the [results presentation][PDF](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on participants.
+Please refer to the [results presentation](https://github.com/alanminko/iwls2023-ls-contest/blob/main/IWLS_2023_Contest_Presentation.pdf) for the details on the winners.

 Congratulations to the winners!